Real Estate vs Stocks

 Through passive investing activities, you must never lose sight of your ultimate goals.
 You have a limited amount of funds available to purchase investments.
 At the same time, your need for reliable income from your investments is predetermined.
 To optimize income potential, leveraging property purchases with mortgages may be essential.

 A Word About Liquidity

-Another reason why many people prefer to invest heavily in stocks is because they are highly liquid.
+Another reason why many people prefer to invest heavily in stocks is that they are highly liquid.
 With a few clicks of your mouse, your sell order can be placed.
-Within a few days after the transaction is settled, you can transfer the money to your checking account.
+Within a few days, after the transaction is settled, you can transfer the money to your checking account.
 On the other hand, it could take many months to sell real estate.

 While liquidity is an important benefit, it has its downsides.
 Consider that you may be more likely to draw funds out on a whim or to sell stocks based on emotion.
 Selling real estate is a major undertaking that requires significant planning and effort.
 This ultimately can help you to protect the wealth that you built in your investment.